Episode 23 – Seasons Change

 Tag simply turned his head slightly and looked impassively back at them.
 He then quite unexpectedly felt the stone in his pocket give a little jump, and he felt its warmth — Tag was sure that if he took it out it would be glowing bright blue.

 Several moments passed.
-It was as if Ounce was undergoing some kind of internal conflict.
+It was as if Ounce was internalising a really complicated situation in his head.
 He screwed up his face and his whiskers twitched.
 Part of him badly wanted to teach the squirt a lesson, but another stronger part wanted to recoil from him.
-Chewie who was still not generally capable of original thought or action, stood with his best derp-face looking somewhat confused behind Ounce – completely unsure as to what he should do.
+Chewie who was still not generally capable of original thought or action, stood with his best derp-face looking somewhat confused behind Ounce — completely unsure as to what he should do.

-Thar, looking in the rear view mirror was just about to tell Ounce and Chewie to – ‘git in yer seats or ye be walking’ – when something happened that no one could have ever predicted or imagined.
+Thar, glancing in the rear-view mirror, was just about to tell Ounce and Chewie to “git in yer seats or ye be walking” — when something happened that no one could have predicted.

-Ounce suddenly turned side on pressing his back to the seat armrest on the opposite side of the aisle.
-He kept as far away as he possibly could without resorting to climbing over the opposite rows of seats.
-He shuffled his way awkwardly past, all the time keeping his eyes firmly fixed on Tag’s elbow – as if touching it would mean a certain, sudden and painful death.
-Chewie then did the same, with a wild, wide eyed look in his eyes – constantly watching the elbow as he slunk past, lest it somehow leap out and gruesomely impale him.
-Having now passed the perilous protuberance with their entrails still intact Ounce and Chewie quickly took their usual seats on the back row of the bus.
+Ounce suddenly turned side-on, pressing his back against the seat armrest on the opposite side of the aisle.
+He kept as far away as possible without actually climbing over the rows of seats.
+He shuffled past awkwardly, eyes fixed firmly on Tag’s elbow — as if touching it would mean certain, sudden, and painful death.

 Tag: Did yours jump and get warm?